Raymond III, Count of Tripoli: Dynastic factions

 Raymond and Bohemond III mustered their troops and marched to Jerusalem in April 1180.
 Although they ostensibly came to celebrate Easter in the Holy City, the ailing Baldwin IV feared that they wanted to depose him.
 He hastily married his sister and heir presumptive, Sibylla, to Guy of Lusignan (a knight who had recently arrived from Poitou), although she had been promised to Duke Hugh III of Burgundy (r.
 1162–1192).
-After studying the controversial reports of the events, historian Bernard Hamilton concluded that Raymond and Bohemond staged a coup as they were concerned about the growing influence of the king's mother and her brother, Joscelin III of Edessa.
-According to Hamilton, Raymond and Bohemond wanted to forcibly persuade the king to marry Sibylla to Baldwin of Ibelin (a local candidate of their choosing) instead of Hugh, who was related to the Courtenays, and Sibylla's marriage to Guy destroyed their plan.
-Since Raymond and Bohemond had lost the king's favour, they left Jerusalem shortly after Easter.
+After studying the controversial reports of the events, the historian Bernard Hamilton concludes that Raymond and Bohemond staged a coup as they were concerned about the growing influence of the King's mother and her brother, Joscelin III of Edessa.
+According to Hamilton, Raymond and Bohemond wanted to forcibly persuade the King to marry Sibylla to Baldwin of Ibelin (a local candidate of their choosing) instead of Hugh, who was related to the Courtenays, and Sibylla's marriage to Guy destroyed their plan.
+Alternatively, the historians Steven Runciman and Baldwin write that Sybilla fell in love with Baldwin of Ibelin, but her mother, who disliked the Ibelins, decided to prevent the marriage.
+She sought the assistance of the seneschal Aimery of Lusignan, who introduced his brother Guy to Sybilla.
+She soon fell in love with the extraordinarily handsome youth, and convinced her brother to sanction their marriage.
+Baldwin adds that Raymond and Bohemond came to Jerusalem "presumably on hearing of the projected match" in an attempt to prevent it.

-They were crossing Galilee when Saladin invaded the principality, and their arrival forced him to retreat.
+Since Raymond and Bohemond lost the King's favour, they left Jerusalem shortly after Easter.
+They were crossing Galilee when Saladin invaded the region, and their arrival forced him to retreat.
 Saladin and Baldwin signed a two-year truce.
 The truce did not cover Tripoli, enabling Saladin to launch a sudden raid on the county.
 Since the surprise attack prevented Raymond from mustering his troops, he fled to the fortress of Arqa.
 Saladin's army pillaged the northern plains of the county, and his fleet captured the island of Ruad at Tortosa (now Arwad in Lebanon).
 He withdrew his troops only after Raymond signed a truce.
 Over the following years, Raymond strengthened the county's defence by granting new territories to the Knights Hospitaller or confirming his vassals' grants to them.

-After a two-year absence, Raymond decided to again visit Galilee in April 1182 but Agnes of Courtenay and Joscelin III persuaded Baldwin IV to forbid his entrance to the kingdom.
-Before long, certain "princes and greater men of the realm" (whom William of Tyre failed to identify) convinced the king to allow Raymond to come to Jerusalem.
+After a two-year absence, Raymond decided to again visit Galilee in April 1182 but Agnes of Courtenay and Joscelin III persuaded Baldwin IV to forbid his entrance to the Jerusalemite kingdom.
+Before long, certain "princes and greater men of the realm" (whom William of Tyre failed to identify) convinced the King to allow Raymond to come to Jerusalem.
 At the following general assembly, Raynald of Châtillon, Lord of Oultrejordain, proposed a military expedition across the Jordan River to prevent Saladin's march from Egypt to Syria in May 1182.
 Raymond opposed Châtillon's plan because it would have left the western lands of the kingdom undefended during the campaign, but Châtillon convinced most of the realm's barons to accept his proposal.